 - Leverage this knowledge to develop sustainable, effective, and equitable strategies schools can use to prevent suicide among youth.

-Monthly participation with these groups to identiry and support local solutions aimed at substance abuse and suicide prevention for youth in Mesa County.
+Active engagement and participation with these local steering committees help our Community foundation identify and support locally developed solutions aimed at substance abuse and suicide prevention for youth in Mesa county.

 Colorado National Collaboration/Mesa County Suicide Prevention Task Force is a partnership of professionals, organizations and community members working on community-based strategies to prevent suicides in Mesa County and working toward the goal of reducing suicides by 20% by 2024.